WhisperingChaos/config.sh/README.md

 ##### Section

   - One or more sections follow a [Banner](#banner).
-It defines a consistent set of ```tar``` download options applied each [Component Entry](#component-entry).
+It defines a consistent set of ```tar``` download options applied to each [Component Entry](#component-entry).
 A section consists of a name	and a list of zero or more parameters used to control the files extracted from a github repository.
 A section maybe repeated in a file and if its parameters are omitted, it inherits the ones defined by the immediate prior definition that shares the same name.
 A section can be redefined with new parameters.
 In this situation, nothing is inherited from a pre-existing declaration.
 Finally, declaring a new section without specifying any parameters simply downloads the entire [working tree](https://stackoverflow.com/questions/3689838/whats-the-difference-between-head-working-tree-and-index-in-git) (excluding .git) of the specified repository version.

   - A section name complies with the following pattern: ```^\[([[:alpha:]][[:alnum:]]+([[:alnum:]]+\.[[:alnum:]]+|[[:alnum:]])+)\](.*)$```.
 This name may be followed by a list of options supported by [tar](http://manpages.ubuntu.com/manpages/bionic/man1/tar.1.html).
 For example, tar options such as ```--strip-component``` and ```--wildcards``` can be specified and are appended to the tar command in exactly the same order as they appear: